Thewbi/ep4ce6/README.md

-# Create a new Project
+# Creating a new Project

 Family: Cyclone IV E
 PinCount: 144